The Immortal (video game)

-The Immortal is an isometric action-adventure game created by Will Harvey and released by Electronic Arts in 1990 for the Apple IIGS.
+The Immortal is a 1990 action-adventure game developed by Will Harvey and released by Electronic Arts in 1990 for the Apple IIGS.
 It was ported to the Amiga, Atari ST, MS-DOS, Nintendo Entertainment System, and Genesis.
 A wizard is attempting to find his mentor in a large and dangerous labyrinth.
 The game has a high degree of graphic violence.

 In 2020, the NES port was re-released on the Nintendo Classics service, while the Genesis port was re-released on the Piko Collection Collection 1 cartridge for the Evercade.

 Plot

 The wizard Mordamir calls for help from deep within the labyrinth, attempting to communicate with a man named Dunric.
 The player, an elderly wizard, discovers the message and embarks on the quest to rescue Mordamir, his mentor and master.
 While descending through the labyrinth's levels, the player encounters a race of goblins and trolls engaged in war.
 The goblins ally with the player after their king is spared.
 Throughout the labyrinth, the player also faces numerous hostile creatures, including invisible shades, flying lizards, Will-o'-the-wisps, flesh-eating slimes, giant man-eating worms, a colossal spider, and a water norfalc.
 Along the journey, the player receives assistance from Ulindor, a warrior who serves as Mordamir's loyal bodyguard, as well as from a mysterious merchant offering helpful potions and magical items.

 Throughout the journey, the player rests on straw beds scattered throughout the labyrinth.
 In their dreams, the player witnesses visions of an ancient civilization of peaceful dragons that once inhabited the vast caverns beneath the dungeon.
 The player also sees visions of the ancient, walled city of Erinoch, known for its abundant fountains of youth and eternally young inhabitants.
 The dragons controlled the city's water source from below the dungeon, yet the rulers of Erinoch sought to seize control of the enchanted water by launching a siege against the dragons.
 Mordamir crafted a weapon to eliminate all the dragons and presented it to the city's council, but for reasons unknown, he was unable to deploy it.

 As the player approaches the bottom of the labyrinth, they discover a trapped and dying Dunric.
 Dunric reveals that Mordamir was never imprisoned but instead kidnapped Dunric's daughter to lure him into the labyrinth as a trap.
 Mordamir is also revealed to have been the merchant, in disguise.
 Through a dream vision, it is revealed that the city's army wiped out the entire dragon race in a brutal battle, except for one dragon that escaped the dungeon and returned to destroy the city and its inhabitants in retaliation for the death of its kind.
 Mordamir, the sole survivor of his civilization 1,000 years later, and the last remaining dragon, confront the player in a final battle.